DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Something typical should be fine too, right?"

 "No way we're going with it.
 Jeanne is scholarship student so she get flowers each year as part of official commendation.
-Hey, Kay, you too think flowers are not good, right?"
+Hey, Kai, you too think flowers are not good, right?"

 "...."

-"Eh, hey Kay, are you listening?"
+"Eh, hey Kai, are you listening?"

-Kay, who turned his back toward Saki, heard notification from his communication device in his breast pocket.
+Kai, who turned his back toward Saki, heard notification from his communication device in his breast pocket.

 "...Jeanne?"